carleyandelin/startup2024/README.md

 - [x] **Application elements** - Used good contrast and whitespace
 - [x] **Application text content** - Consistent fonts
 - [x] **Application images** - Used images as backgrounds and decoration

+## React deliverable

+For this part I used JavaScript and React so that the application completely works for a single user.
+I think I also added placeholders for future technology.

+- [x] **Bundled and transpiled** - done!
+- [x] **Routing** - All paths are working (finally!
+Except the ranking on the leaderboard page, which I'm going to change soon)